jarnaud/republican-calendar/README.md

 # Republican calendar

-The :fr: Republican calendar was created during the Revolution to remove all religious and royalist references from the calendar.
+The Republican calendar :fr: was created during the French Revolution to remove all religious and royalist references from the calendar.
 This initiative was also part of a larger movement towards decimalisation.
 It was officially used between 1793 and 1805 in France.